EugenK92/SongCompFiller/README.md

 Eminem - Mockingbird | https://www.youtube.com/watch?v=S9bCLPwzSC0 | 00:07
 ```

-If not timestamp is set then it will be 00:00
+If no timestamp is set then it will be 00:00